 - The defendant failed to use reasonable care in maintaining or using the property;

 - The plaintiff was injured as a result; and

 - The defendant’s negligence served as a substantial factor in causing the injuries.

 In order to be considered negligent, a property owner needs to have actually or constructively known about the danger.
 There is no liability for an owner who took reasonable steps to find dangers but did not find them.
 In most cases, your attorney will need to show constructive notice — that the owner should have known about the dangerous condition in the parking lot had they taken reasonable steps to discover it.
 In some cases, this can be proven by showing how long the condition existed in a specific location.
 For example, a surveillance video might capture that a bulb had burned out in the parking lot and had not been replaced for a month.
 If you tripped over a crack in the dark parking lot, you may be able to prove constructive notice and negligence on the part of the property owner.

 You may be able to recover compensatory damages after a slip and fall.
 These damages can include compensation to put you back into the position where you would have been had you not slipped in the parking lot.
 Damages may include past and future medical expenses, past and future wage loss, lost earning capacity, rehabilitation, pain and suffering, mental anguish, and loss of consortium.

 Slip and fall accidents can result in serious injuries.
-It is important to retain an experienced attorney before you talk to the property owner's insurer.
+It is important to retain an experienced California premises liability attorney before you talk to the property owner’s insurer.
 Our principal, Travis G. Black, used to work in the insurance industry and can put his insights to work for you.
-If you were hurt in a slip and fall accident in a parking lot or a similar situation, call our Sacramento attorneys.
+If you were hurt in a slip and fall accident in a parking lot or a similar situation, call our California personal injury lawyers.
 We provide knowledgeable legal counsel from our Folsom office.
 To obtain a free consultation, call Travis G. Black & Associates at 916-962-2896.